 In Lebanon, there is a more fragmented government with weak inter-ministerial coordination.
-As a result, the Lebanon Response Plan (LRP) is a national strategy that not all ministries are engaged with.
-There is less opportunity to work on development programming, although the EUTF team there is trying to increasingly engage in this type of work.
+As a result, the Lebanon Crisis Response Plan is a national strategy that not all ministries are engaged with.
+There is less opportunity to work on development programming, although the EUTF team there is trying to increasingly engage in this type of work, as has been discussed earlier in this report.